-Approval.
-Approval of this Permit authorizes Mulqueeney Wind Energy, LLC (Mulqueeney Wind), a subsidiary of Brookfield Power US Holding America Co., to replace 518 old generation wind turbine sites previously removed from the subject parcels to install and operate up to 24 new turbines with a maximum production capacity of 80 (MW), using turbines rated between 2.2 to 4.2 MW per turbine, sited and operated to conform to the Reduced Project Alternative as defined in the Subsequent Environmental Impact Report for the Project, on 29 parcels or parts of parcels, extending over roughly 4,600 acres within the southeastern quadrant of the Alameda County portion of the Altamont Pass Wind Resource Area, north and south of Patterson Pass Road, between approximately one-third and four miles west of Midway Road, and between one and five miles south of Interstate 580, including the following Assessor Parcel Numbers:
+1. Approval.
+Approval of this Permit authorizes Mulqueeney Wind Energy, LLC (Mulqueeney Wind), a subsidiary of Brookfield Power US Holding America Co.
+(Permittee), to replace 518 old generation wind turbine sites previously removed from the subject parcels and to install and operate up to 19 new turbines with a maximum production capacity of 80 megawatts (MW), using turbines rated 4.5 MW per turbine, sited and operated to conform to the Reduced Project Alternative as defined in the Subsequent Environmental Impact Report for the Project, on 29 parcels or parts of parcels, extending over roughly 4,600 acres within the southeastern quadrant of the Alameda County portion of the Altamont Pass Wind Resource Area, north and south of Patterson Pass Road, between approximately one-third and four miles west of Midway Road, and between one and five miles south of Interstate 580, including the following Assessor Parcel Numbers: RESOLUTION NO. Z-24-03 PLN2024-00055 / MULQUEENEY RANCH WIND REPOWERING PROJECT March 28, 2024 Page 4 of 43